 Rest the beef (don’t skip this step)

-Let the steaks rest on the wire rack for 5-8 minutes.
+Let the steaks rest on the wire rack for 5 minutes.
+This is essential for having the best steak possible, without losing the interior juices.

 Look how little juice leaves the steak when it’s rested on a rack like this.
 I learned this trick from Chef Rob Magee of Q39 restaurant in Kansas City, and as someone who used to put my steak on a plate that inevitably pooled with juices, it’s a great trick.